sbt/sbt-start-script/README.md

 The plugin adds a task `start-script` which generates `target/start`.
 It also adds a `stage` task, aliased to the `start-script` task.

 `stage` by convention performs any tasks needed to prepare an app to be run in-place.
 Other plugins that use a different approach to prepare an app to run could define `stage` as well, while `start-script` is specific to this plugin.

+The `target/start` script must be run from the root build directory (note: NOT the root _project_ directory).
+This allows inter-project dependencies within your build to work properly.

 ## Details

-There are two ways to use the plugin.

-The first is to install it globally, for now by dropping StartScriptPlugin.scala in `~/.sbt/plugins/` (FIXME once we publish the directions here change).
+To add the plugin, use this code to depend on it:

+    resolvers += {
+      val typesafeRepoUrl = new java.net.URL("http://repo.typesafe.com/typesafe/ivy-snapshots")
+      val pattern = Patterns(false, "[organisation]/[module]/[sbtversion]/[revision]/[type]s/[module](-[classifier])-[revision].[ext]")
+      Resolver.url("Typesafe Ivy Snapshot Repository", typesafeRepoUrl)(pattern)
+    }

+    libraryDependencies <<= (libraryDependencies, sbtVersion) { (deps, version) =>
+      deps :+ ("com.typesafe.startscript" %% "xsbt-start-script-plugin" % "0.1-SNAPSHOT" extra("sbtversion" -> version))
+    }

+You can place that code in `~/.sbt/plugins/build.sbt` to install the plugin globally, or in YOURPROJECT/project/plugins/build.sbt to install the plugin for your project.

 If you install the plugin globally, it will add a command `add-start-script-tasks` to every project using SBT.
-You can run this command to add the tasks from the plugin, such as `start-script` (the `start-script` task won't exist until you `add-start-script-tasks`, to avoid interfering with projects that use the plugin directly and override `start-script`).
+You can run this command to add the tasks from the plugin, such as `start-script` (the `start-script` task won't exist until you `add-start-script-tasks`).

-The second way to use it is to incorporate it into your project, and then add the plugin settings to your settings.
-In build.sbt this might look like `seq(startScriptForClassesSettings :_*)` for example.
-(FIXME describe how to add the plugin to libraryDependencies, once it's published)
+If you incorporate the plugin into your project, then you'll want to explicitly add the settings from the plugin, such as the `start-script` task, to your project.
+In this case there's no need to use `add-start-script-tasks` since you'll already add them in your build.

+Here's how you add the settings from the plugin in a `build.sbt`:

+    import com.typesafe.startscript.StartScriptPlugin

+    seq(StartScriptPlugin.startScriptForClassesSettings: _*)

+In an SBT "full configuration" you would do something like:

+    settings = StartScriptPlugin.startScriptForClassesSettings

-You have to choose which settings to add from:
+You have to choose which settings to add from these options:

  - `startScriptForClassesSettings`  (the script will run from .class files)
  - `startScriptForJarSettings`      (the script will run from .jar file from 'package')